Neale2021/Updated-portfolio/README.md

 •	Added icons with links embedded into them on the contact section, and added a link to my linknd profile.

+* If you click on the projects in the portfolio it will take you the live page.

 Link to git hub: https://github.com/Neale2021/Updated-portfolio

 link to live page:  https://neale2021.github.io/Updated-portfolio/